mwweinberg/mwweinberg.github.io/_posts/2021-01-12-ml5-call-for-comment.md

 ## Will This Work?

 Will this approach work?
 It is hard to say.
 It is certainly something different.
 The approach is much more restrictive than traditional open source licensing.
 It also requires more administrative overhead to operate.
 As of now, the ml5.js team believes that these costs are worth paying in order to make a strong commitment to ethical uses of the library.
 The comment period is open now.
 If you disagree, we would love to hear from you in the [repo](https://github.com/ml5js/Code-of-Conduct), on [twitter](https://twitter.com/ml5js), on [Discord](https://discord.gg/eejKFhuakF), or via email at feedback@ml5js.org.

+Oh, and one last thing.
+Huge thanks to the [Blue Oak Council](https://blueoakcouncil.org/) for their [model license](https://blueoakcouncil.org/license/1.0.0).
+Doing something like this is hard, and doing it in a way that the community understands is even harder.
+Their easy-to-understand license formed the basis of the license we are using.
+That being said, they do not endorse this idea and any problems that it creates are ours alone.